 - Finally, make sure you have the Vehicle Identification Number (VIN) of the car and relevant documents to show ownership of the car.
 The title certificate, registration papers, your ID and proof of insurance, etc.

-Oldsmobile key replacement near me – things to remember before calling a locksmith or dealer
+Oldsmobile key replacement near me – things to remember before calling a locksmith or mechanic

 Calling an automotive locksmith or a dealer near your location when you need a key replacement is probably the most common thing to do.
 Based on your location, an automotive locksmith can come to you, or you may choose to tow the car to the dealer.